microsoft/WhatTheHack/000-HowToHack/WTH-Common-Prerequisites.md

 The Azure Cloud Shell is a free interactive Bash or PowerShell shell that you can use to run the Azure CLI or PowerShell Cmdlets needed to complete the hackathon challenges.
 It has common Azure tools pre-installed and configured to use with your account.
 Just click the **Copy** button to copy the code, paste it into the Cloud Shell, and then press enter to run it.
 There are a few ways to launch the Cloud Shell:

-***GF NOTE: The images in the three rows of this table are broken.
-I suggest finding that image and putting it into the repo directly so you don't have to rely on an external site keeping it where you think it is***
 |  |   |
 |-----------------------------------------------|---|
 | Click **Try It** in the upper right corner of a code block. | ![Cloud Shell in this article](images/try-it-button.png) |